neuefische/wd-flipped-classroom-curriculum/sessions/Github and Markdown/README.md

 **2. Explain / draw use cases:**

-- Go back to previous commit and continue work from there
+- Go back to a previous commit and continue work from there
 - Fork someone elses repository and continue work from any commit

 **3. Explain core principles / terminology:**

+- [ ] `version control system` : a system for managing the files of a project and its different versions (i.e. source code, text files, pictures).
+      Two most relevant use cases:
-- [ ] `version control system` : a system for managing multiple versions of files (i.e. html files, code, text files,pictures).
-It enables developers to "go back" to earlier versions of the source code.
-A version control system facilitates collaboration.
+  - It enables developers to "go back" to earlier versions of the source code. - It facilitates collaboration (sharing / synchronizing different versions of files).
 - [ ] `repository` : a centralized storage for a project with a record of all different versions (historisation).
 - [ ] `git` : a version control system that enables developers to create commits and a history of their projects
 - [ ] `commit` : a savepoint in a project that can be returned to at any time.
 It's a snapshot of the current changes.
 The sum of all commits define the history of a project or file.
 - [ ] `hash` : a unique identifier of a commit.
-- [ ] `GitHub` : platform to collaborate on projects and share code via git remote repositories.
+- [ ] `GitHub` : a cloud based repository hosting service (a place where git projects can be stored online and be shared outside of your local machine / computer).
+It also has additional Services (CI/CD, DevOps Workflows) and is a platform for exchange on different projects.
-- [ ] `difference of git and GitHub` : git is the software that runs on your own computer and executes the version control.
-It sends the information of your current changes to the platform GitHub where you are able to share it with your team or the world.
+- [ ] `difference of git and GitHub` : git is the software that runs on your own computer.
+GitHub is a repository hosting service that enables whole teams to work on one and the same `remote repository`.

 **4. Show briefly on GitHub how to create a repository.**